gatsbyjs/gatsby/docs/docs/creating-and-modifying-pages.md

 ## Creating Client-only routes

 In specific cases, you might want to create a site with client-only portions that are gated by authentication.
-For more on how to achieve this, refer to [client-only routes & user authentication](https://www.gatsbyjs.org/docs/client-only-routes-and-user-authentication/).
+For more on how to achieve this, refer to [client-only routes](https://www.gatsbyjs.org/docs/client-only-routes/).